 8 Holiday Gifts That’ll Help Your Friends and Family Manage Their Money

-You probably know a friend or relative who wants to become a Penny Hoarder, but has something standing in their way — a low-paying job, a disorganized budget or a small business dream that has not yet become a reality.
+You probably know a friend or relative who wants to become a Penny Hoarder but has something standing in their way — a lower-paying job, a disorganized budget or a small business dream that hasn’t yet become a reality.

 This holiday season, give that person one of these eight gifts to help them with their finances.

 These presents could help them build a better budget, achieve their career goals and start hoarding those pennies!